matsurihi-me/bootstrap-icons-sass/README.md

 ### Mixin

-This mixin provides a sass to replace the existing bootstrap with the icon font.
+Each mixin provides a sass to replace the existing bootstrap with the icon font.

+This mixin uses an icon svg as a mask image, and this mixin uses `currentColor` as an icon color.

+To change the icon color, change the `color` property of the element.

 ```
-@mixin bi-check-all($fill: currentColor, $size: 1em, $icon-size: 100%)
+@mixin bi-check-all($size: 1em, $icon-size: 100%)
   content: ''
   display: inline-block
   width: $size